ifb/vapoursynth-colorbars/README.md

    * 3 - 100% white and 0% black

 The +I/-I/+Q values are conveniently specified in RP 219 for systems with Rec.709 primaries (HD up to 4K).
 For NTSC, the values were calculated and later verified to match an Evertz SDI test signal generator.
 Note that converting from YUV to RGB will produce out of range values.

+* halfline: For ultimate pedantry, perform halfline blanking on analog lines 284/263 (NTSC) and 23/623 (PAL).
+Applies to NTSC and PAL resolutions only.

 Examples
 =====